Prosono/SMARTi_BaseComponent/README.md

 If you select automatic mode during the setup of the SMARTi integration, it will automatically enable YAML mode for your Home Assistant installation and download all the cards required for the SMARTi dashboard.

 Please note that enabling YAML mode changes the way resources are managed in your Home Assistant setup.
-By default, Home Assistant operates in storage mode, but with YAML mode enabled, any additional cards you download from HACS (or existing cards not included with the SMARTi integration) will not be active in your instalaltion.
+By default, Home Assistant operates in storage mode, but with YAML mode enabled, any additional cards you download from HACS (or existing cards not included with the SMARTi integration) will not be active in your instalaltion. **Also if you already have yaml mode enabled in Home Assistant somwhere in your configuration, you must select the manual mode!**

 For a list of cards included with the SMARTi integration, refer to the "Included Cards" section at the bottom of the README.
 Be sure to follow this process for any extra cards you wish to use to ensure proper functionality.